Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

 4. Total consumption for all Company-owned, on-road vehicles.

-5. Electricity consumption data is an estimate of the total electricity usage at our Company-owned or leased facilities.
-We currently have the ability to track actual electricity usage at 95% of our facilities.
+5. Electricity consumption data is an estimate of the total electricity usage at our company-owned or leased facilities.
+We currently have the ability to track actual electricity usage at approximately 95% of our facilities.
 Accordingly, our total usage presented above includes actual usage data for those tracked facilities, and estimated electricity usage for the remaining facilities.
-We are working to expand our electricity usage tracking to cover all of our facilities.
+We continue to expand our electricity usage tracking to cover all of our facilities.